mbevand/ledthemfight/README.md

 led driver process gets it, loads the Rainbow.py module, and renders it on the LED string.
 The `to_web_server` queue is only used so the led driver can report its status back to the web server.

+# Pixelblaze

+After I started LED Them Fight, and decided on implementing the concept of effect modules, I eventually discovered [Pixelblaze](https://electromage.com/pixelblaze) which is close to my ideal product.
+It is much more featureful, however:

+* it is closed-source (deal breaker for me; I need hackability)
+* it runs on ESP32 instead of a Raspberry Pi (the latter offerts more CPU power for more complex effects)
+* their effects are written in a subset of JavaScript (full support of Python and its standard library is more flexible and easier to code for)
+* their effects have to be edited in-browser (a proper text editor with syntax highlighting and autocompletion is more convenient)
+* being microcontroller-based, firmware updates are error-prone and can be a pain (whereas LED Them Fight can always be tweaked and broken and repaired all from the comfort of an SSH session)
+* the visual quality of their [library of effects](https://electromage.com/patterns) is dubious—their single most popular effect "KITT" has non-smooth red gradients, their 3rd most popular effect "sparkfire" is weirdly grainy near the base, "fire - red" is inexplicalby dim, "policeLights" are red/purple instead of red/blue??, and so on

+It seems to me the Pixelblaze effect library is more curated for 2D LED arrays, not 1D LED strings.